CDRT/mk_docs/docs/ref/bios/settings/thinkpad/cpu.md

 Whether to enable additional CPU threads, which appear as additional processors but share some resources with the other threads within a CPU.

+!!! info ""
-?> When disable, allows only one thread within each execution core unit.
+    When disable, allows only one thread within each execution core unit.

 1.	**On** - Default.
 2. Off